ravik1345/Module---4-PowberBI-Dashboard-Project-/README.md

 ## 2. Personalized Financial Advice
 Enable Paisabazaar’s customer-facing platforms to offer targeted financial recommendations, helping "Standard" and "Poor" tier customers identify their specific credit bottlenecks and navigate towards a "Good" rating.

-to achieve this Instead of treating customers as a single group, this dashboard segments them into three distinct risk tiers: Good, Standard, and Poor. based on that we are going to look each metrics and find out that which metrics are more important to identify Risk and offer personalized financial advice to their customers
+to achieve this Instead of treating customers as a single group, this dashboard segments them into three distinct risk tiers: Good, Standard, and Poor. based on that we are going to look each metrics and find out that which metrics are more important to identify Risk and offer personalized financial advice to customers.

 # Dataset Details: